angelo-chu/python/README.md

 # python
-Handling csv files with python
+Handling csv files and pull external data with python